Brand Hong Kong: Design

 Upon unveiling of the new "ribbon" logo in 2010, there was criticism around the fees paid to the branding company and how they could not be justified by the limited updates to the logo.
 The article also included interview quotations from the designer of the previous brand image, who disliked the removal of the "HK" and "香港" characters from the dragon flames, suggesting that the change reduced the meaning of the brand.

 Branding

 Despite the government's promotions and attempts to build this image for the city, criticism has been raised throughout the years.
 Incidents such as racist acts to ethnics minorities from police, news about Hong Kong's low city competitiveness rankings and low liveability rankings, and the intense conflicts between Hong Kong people and the Chinese government has raised doubt to such branding to the city.

-2019-2020 Hong Kong Protests
+2019-2020 Hong Kong protests

 The protests drew international attention, highlighting issues related to democracy and human rights.
 This shifted the global narrative around Hong Kong from its status as a thriving financial hub to a city facing significant political unrest.
 The protests sparked a stronger sense of local identity among many residents, emphasizing civic engagement.
 However, this also led to divisions within the community and challenges in fostering a cohesive identity for BrandHK.
-However, the protests has significantly subsided in 2020.
+However, the protests has significantly subsided in 2020, amidst the COVID-19 pandemic and new laws like the Hong Kong National Security Law that were enacted since then.